Tug of war events are held from June through August of the lunar calendar (July and September on the Gregorian calendar) in Okinawa.

-In Okinawa, the tug-of-war is generally characterized by featuring the ozuna (male rope) of the east on one side and mezuna (female rope) of the west on the other, using a rope made with the ozuna and mezuna by connecting the rings of the two with the kanachibo (“bo” meaning stick or bar).
-There is also a tug-of-war called Kenkazuna (“fight rope”), which features fierce clashing.
+In Okinawa, the tug-of-war is generally characterized by featuring the ozuna (male rope) of the east on one side, and the mezuna (female rope) of the west on the other, using a rope made with the ozuna and mezuna by connecting the rings of the two with the kanachibo (“bo” meaning stick or bar).
+There is also a tug of war called Kenkazuna (fight rope), which features fierce clashing.

-The main objective of the event is to pray for good harvest, big catch, rain, and warding off evil, while it is also believed to forecast the fortune of the following year based on the outcome.
-In general, tug-of-war takes place once a year, but there are also regions where it is held once every few years, every year but mainly every few years, and even those that hold it twice a year.
-They are held all around, and every event has its own characteristics.
+The main objective of the event is to pray for good harvests, bountiful catches, rain, and for warding off evil, while it is also believed to forecast the fortune of the following year based on the outcome.
+In general, tug of war takes place once a year, but there are also regions where it is held once every few years, every year but mainly every few years, and even those that hold it twice a year.
+They are held on many islands, and every event has its own characteristics.
 Comparing the different styles would be one way to enjoy them.

-Here, we will introduce the three major tugs-of-war from different regions in Okinawa that have been passed down through generations, Naha Great Tug-of-War, Itoman Great Tug-of-War, and Yonabaru Great Tug-of-War.
+Here, we will introduce the three major tug of war from different regions in Okinawa that have been passed down through generations: the Naha Great Tug of War; the Itoman Great Tug of War; and the Yonabaru Great Tug of War.

-Started as a celebratory event around 1450, this tug-of-war event is endowed with rich history and culture as well as great pride.
+Starting as a celebratory event around 1450, this tug of war is endowed with rich history and culture as well as great pride.
 Reintroduced in 1971 as part of the 50th-anniversary celebration of Naha City, it became a traditional and cultural event in Okinawa for people to wish for happiness and peace, family harmony, prosperous business, blessings of fertility, and good health.

-In 1995, the event was certified by the Guinness World Records for having 270,000 attendees, 15,000 participants, and the largest rope made of rice straw, which is 200 m in length and 43 tons in total weight.
+In 1995, the event was certified by the Guinness World Records for having 270,000 attendees, 15,000 participants, and the largest rope made of rice straw, which is 200 meters in length and 43 tons in total weight.
 Since then, the event has seen a steady increase in participants from all over Japan as well as overseas.
-It is now an event that represents Okinawa.
+It is now an event that symbolizes Okinawa.

-The tug-of-war opens with youths dressed as legendary characters of Itoman, Ichimanmagi and Makabechan.
-They appear from the north and south to meet at the middle for a stare-down, then the tugging begins.
-The Itoman Great Tug-of-War was awarded the Grand Prize by Hometown Event Awards in 2013 out of 169 entries and officially became the traditional event that represents Itoman.
+The tug of war opens with youths dressed as legendary characters of Itoman, Ichimanmagi and Makabechan.
+They appear from the north and south meeting in the middle for a stare-down, then the tugging begins.
+The Itoman Great Tug of War was awarded the Grand Prize by Hometown Event Awards in 2013 out of 169 entries, and officially became the traditional event that represents Itoman.